HabitatMap/HabitatMap/_posts/2025-08-15-louisiana’s-ban-on-community-air-monitoring-is-an-attack-on-science-and-free-speech.md

 It’s clear the Louisiana Legislature’s million-dollar muzzle isn’t about science, it’s about [money and politics](https://thelensnola.org/2022/05/06/louisiana-legislator-pushes-bills-benefiting-the-oil-and-gas-industry-and-her-husband/).
 It’s about the power of oil and chemical companies to silence communities living in [Cancer Alley](https://www.hrw.org/report/2024/01/25/were-dying-here/fight-life-louisiana-fossil-fuel-sacrifice-zone) and other polluted areas of the state.
 [Evidence](https://www.pnas.org/doi/full/10.1073/pnas.2201092119) from the EPA and U.S. State Department’s embassy monitoring program has shown that simply publishing air-quality information can force polluters to clean up their act.
 That’s exactly what the oil and chemical giants who operate multi-billion dollar plants in Louisiana [are afraid of](https://lailluminator.com/2023/05/04/petrochemical-industry-in-louisiana-plans-a-defense-amid-growing-opposition/).

 Environmental and community groups are suing to overturn CAMRA because it’s an unconstitutional ban on free speech, inconsistent with the Clean Air Act, and undermines the best available science.
-Rather than muzzling community science in Louisiana, the legislature should be uplifting it and listening to what it tells us: the air in Cancer Alley and many other communities across the state isn’t safe to breathe.\
+Rather than muzzling community science in Louisiana, the legislature should be uplifting it and listening to what it tells us: the air in Cancer Alley and many other communities across the state isn’t safe to breathe.
-\
-*This op-ed was originally published in [The Lens](https://thelensnola.org/2025/07/23/louisianas-ban-on-community-air-monitoring-is-an-attack-on-science-and-free-speech/).*